apache/maven/maven-core-it/README.txt

         dependency.
 Inherited scope should not apply in the case of system-scoped dependencies, no matter where they are.

+it0086: Verify that a plugin dependency class can be loaded from both the plugin classloader and the
+        context classloader available to the plugin.

+it0087: Verify that a project-level plugin dependency class can be loaded from both the plugin classloader
+        and the context classloader available to the plugin.

 -------------------------------------------------------------------------------

 - generated sources